The White Rose DTP at Leeds

 - School of Computing

 Further information and application form are available from: http://scholarships.leeds.ac.uk/

 Other ESRC White Rose DTP studentships available in 2017-18:

 - Departments can nominate applicants for WRDTP ESRC Advanced Quantitative Methods (AQM) Studentships.
 These AQM Studentships are available to applicants who intend to use AQM in their project.
-The deadline for applications will also be 1st February 2017.
+The deadline for applications was 1st February 2017.

 - WRDTP Interdisciplinary Research Awards – details coming soon